TechHacks-Competitive/Hack-n-Go/script.md

 [insert website screen recording]

-As you can see here, we have tabs in our pages that link to the different learning styles our hackers have: Reading, Auditory, and Project based
+As you can see here, we have mutitple guides for the new hacker.
+We have intros to Discord, Devpost, hackathons, git, commandline even heroku.
+To address the problem of different learning styles, we have tabs in each document that addresses each learning style our hackers might have: Reading, Auditory, and Project based

+So step up and stand shoulder-to-shoulders of hackers.

 Logo: [insert logo here]
 Text: Expect more.
 Search less.